 ECO DRUM JAM is an eco-friendly initiative and community music outreach programme, to create unique drums and percussion instruments from recycling waste and to produce feel-good beats from community drumming sessions as a lead up to Borneo Jazz Festival 2021..

-The eco-friendly initiative by No Black Tie, Kuala Lumpur’s premier jazz club and co-organiser of Borneo Jazz Festival, Eco Drum Jam will be led by renowned percussionist, Lewis Pragasam, in collaboration with Miri-based, The Tuyang Initiative, an award-winning, community-led arts and talent management company.
+The eco-friendly initiative by No Black Tie, Malaysia’s leading jazz representative and co-organiser of Borneo Jazz Festival, Eco Drum Jam will be led by renowned percussionist and founder of ASIABEAT, Lewis Pragasam.

-RHYTHM OF THE JUNGLE: ECO DRUM JAM - Miri, Day 1 & 2
+RHYTHM OF THE JUNGLE: ECO DRUM JAM - Miri 1 & 2

 As one of the most popular destinations in Sarawak, Miri forms a gateway to the famous Gunung Mulu National Park and Niah National Park.